Zbahsoun/Bikesharing/README.md

 <img src="https://github.com/Zbahsoun/bikesharing/blob/main/Images/User%20Trips%20by%20Gender%20by%20Weekday.png" width=50% height=50%>

-The below heatmap presents the most active day of the week for both males and females subscribers is on Thursday.while ----
+This heatmap presents the most active day of the week for both males and females subscribers which is Thursday.
+With Thursday having the highest number of users, we need to also highlight that most of the bikerides count is coming from male subscribers actively riding throughout the week.

-## Results:
+## Results

 Bikeshare services are mostly used around morning and evening commute times, the number of male users is much higher than others, and a very large number of users ride the bike between 4-6 minutes.

 ### Recommendations:

-To have more insight on how to improve the CitiBike service, and a better understanding of the user’s needs:
+To have more insight on how to improve the CitiBike service, and to have a better understanding of the user’s needs:

 - Track the starting and ending point/location of each bike ride, this way we can have a better understanding on how to improve our stations and services in relation to the area.

--
+- Have an insight about the user's age, this plays a big role in understanding our users, furthermore meet their needs.
+We highly focused our analysis on the gender usage, it is time to focus on the age range of these users.